Bokos-/portfolio/content/blog/necessary-react-libraries/index.en.md

 ## State Container

-[Redux](https://github.com/reduxjs/react-redux) - this is _global store with variables_.
+[Redux](https://github.com/reduxjs/react-redux) - this is _a global store with variables_.
 Why?
 You do not have to send the variable through other _x_ components to depth.
-Instead you connect it to the global store.
+Instead, you connect it to the global store.
 It is commonly used in applications.
-For example: user data, current theme, application status, ...
+For example user data, current theme, application status, ...
-I recommend installing [plugin](<(https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en)>) to develop into Chrome.
+I recommend installing the [plugin](<(https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en)>) to develop into Chrome.
 If you want to avoid a boilerplate (without shares, switches, ...) which are associated with Redux, I recommend [rematch](https://github.com/rematch/rematch).

 ![Redux](./redux.png)

 [React Context](https://reactjs.org/docs/context.html) - it's a relatively new feature in React.
 It is the theoretical replacement for Redux.
-**Concept:** The `provider` is set up and his internal components can be read by `consumer`.
+**Concept:** The `provider` is set up and his internal components can be read by the `consumer`.

 ![React Context](./react-context.png)